ColinKennedy/USD-Cookbook/concepts/value_caching/README.md

 For both stages, it's about a 20% savings.
 That's pretty high, considering it took almost no effort to add in.

+From personal tests, the savings get close to 50% when a scene of reasonable complexity (with many layers) is loaded, as well!

 ## References